fpetitit/hiit-companion/README.md

 More about this method : https://en.wikipedia.org/wiki/High-intensity_interval_training

-The application is availble on the Play Store : https://play.google.com/store/apps/details?id=com.protohiit1

 It is also possible to install it directly from the sources on iOS and Android.

 Contacts :